Australian Biological Resources Study

 Database Notes

-The information on the Australian Faunal Directory site for the Thysanoptera originally was derived from the Zoological Catalogue of Australia, Volume 26, published on 22 May 1996 as (Mound 1996).
-Since then, it has been updated on several occasions, the most recent being in August 2010.
+The Thysanoptera information on the Australian Faunal Directory site was derived from the Zoological Catalogue of Australia, Volume 26, published on 22 May 1996 (Mound 1996).
+Since then, the data has been updated on several occasions, the most recent being in April 2024.

 All species that are considered to have been validly recorded are included, together with all names that have been used for the Australian fauna.
 However, the many extralimital synonymies for certain widespread species are not included.